neuecc/ZeroFormatter/README.md

 ZeroFormatter.Formatters.Formatter<Uri>.Register(new UriFormatter());
 ```

 One more case, how to create generic formatter.
-For example, If implemnts `ImmutableList<T>`?
+For example, If implements `ImmutableList<T>`?

 ```csharp
 public class ImmutableListFormatter<T> : Formatter<ImmutableList<T>>